Impact on Engineers Without Borders USA’s Mission + Vision

 EWB-USA will provide employer recognition through personalized letters to ICP Reviewers' employers.
 All work can be done remotely (online and over the phone) on a flexible schedule.

-ICP Reviewer applications will be reviewed on a quarterly basis.
+ICP Reviewer applications are reviewed on a quarterly basis.

 This is an unpaid volunteer position and no expense reimbursement is available.
 All reviews are expected to provide their own internet and phone services for their reviews.
 No financial contributions are associated with this role.